libragold/libragold.github.io/content/recent.md

 draft: false
 ---

 I co-organize the Discrete Mathematics Seminar at ASU, where we explore a variety of exciting topics in the field.
-If you're interested, feel free to check out [our schedule](https://math.la.asu.edu/~discrete/).
+If you're interested, feel free to check out [our schedule](https://math.la.asu.edu/~discrete).
 We'd love to have you join us!

+I also co-organize the Research Innovation in the Mathematical Sciences Seminar, which focuses on designing algorithms to train large models.
+It's an exciting space for exploring trends and opportunities in mathematical sciences.
+Check out [our schedule](https://math.la.asu.edu/~rims).

 I put together a little tool called [Findliner](/findliner) to help boost my productivity by adding line numbers to PDFs.
 It’s been really useful for me, and you might find it handy too!